villhei/elixirtut/elixir_web/app/chapters/05_functions_modules.md

 5
 ```

-Here we already play with a new concept called pattern matching, which we will discuss in more detail in a later chapter.
+Many language constructs in Elixir are designed to make programming recursive functions easy.
+Function-level pattern matching (introduced in more detail in the next chapter) is one of these syntactic helpers.

-We defined a module `ListOps` with a two variants of the function `list_length/1`.
-The first variant accepts a pattern matching an empty list.
-The pattern matching is also used in the function parameters with the syntax `[head|tail]` to extract the head element from the tail of the list, as introduced in the lists-chapter earlier.
+The example above defines a module `ListOps` with a two variants of the function `list_length/1`.
+The first variant accepts a pattern matching to an empty list, for which it returns a zero.

+The pattern for a non-empty list is declared in the function parameters with the syntax `[head|tail]`.
+The `[head|tail]` declaration is used to extract the head element from the tail of the list early in the function parameters, leaving the function body to be a one-line implementation with no need for logic besides simple arithmetics.
-The second variant accepts a pattern of a non-empty list.
-Remember that the function `hd\1`, which the syntax used maps to, raises an exception for an empty list, so an empty list does not match the pattern provided.

-The former variant of `list_length/1` returns a zero for an empty list, and the latter adds the result of a recursive call to `list_length/1` with the number one.

 ```elixir
 # When called, the function expands as follows: